Canon 1300D vs G7X Mark II

 - Better low-light sensitivity: Can be used in poorly lit environments and still produce good images.

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (500 versus 265) on a single battery charge.

-Advantages of the Canon PowerShot G7 X Mark II:
+Reasons to prefer the Canon PowerShot G7 X Mark II:

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).